fbpx

 • Provide an accurate picture of your business’s performance—past, present, and, to a certain extent, the future.

-• Give your accountant and tax planning partner critical information he or she needs to maximize tax deductions and identity eligibility for tax credits.
+• Give your accountant and tax planning partner critical information he or she needs to maximize tax deductions and identify eligibility for tax credits.

 Bookkeeping plays a significant role in deductions and credits